FAQ about document registration

 - Documents sent to the wrong authority

 The digital case card describes what the case is about, who is responsible for processing the case, and which unit/department the case belongs to.
-The digital document card describes the document; the content of the document, who sent it/drew it up.
+The digital document card describes a document that is registered in a case; the content of the document, who sent it/drew it up.

 Requests for disclosure of public documents that are denied or subject to confidentiality assessments must always be registered.